spack/spack/lib/spack/docs/mirrors.rst

    boost@1.44:
    boost@1.39.0
    ...
-   $ spack mirror create -f specs.txt
+   $ spack mirror create --file specs.txt
    ...

 This is useful if there is a specific suite of software managed by